saadfarooq-alt/GRT-Route/README.md

 ## The Problem

 A lot of GRT buses in Kitchener-Waterloo have unreliable stop-request buttons.
 The idea here is to give passengers a way to signal their stop from their phone, with the driver seeing the request on their end in real time.
+This alongside the normal stop request buttons will help not only disabled passengers but passengers who require more assitance in thier day to day lives.

 ---